MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/contributing.md

 4. Open the `MRTKDevTemplate` template project located in `UnityProjects/MRTKDevTemplate`.
 You can add the project to your Unity Hub for easy access.

-5. Make your desired changes.
+5. Make your desired changes, as well as unit tests that ensure your changes work as expected.
 Make sure to test across in-editor and deployed to device.
 Commit your changes to your branch.
 Publish your branch to your fork upstream.

 6. Open a pull request on the MRTK repo, targeting the `mrtk3` branch.
 Make sure to accurately describe the changes you've made, and apply relevant labels to your pull request for better categorization and triage.
+If you're a new contributor to MRTK, you may ned to sign our contribution agreement.

+7. Address any fixes requested by the community or the maintenance team, and merge your PR after approval.

 ## Writing tests